We believe the industry’s response is best planned around four areas of activity:

 Retailers, large dealer groups, and distributors need to:

-- introduce standard ways of working without losing the local touch and flavor;
+- introduce standard ways of working without losing the local touch and flavour;

 - find the right balance between new and used car sales, and selling complementary products such as finance and insurance;

 - ensure the online and offline experience combine seamlessly for the end-customer;